mlschillo/arXivClassifier/README.md

 # Dear Theoretical Physics, if we pass each other on the street in 10 years, will we even recognize each other?

-As I bid a fond farewell to academia, and an enthusiastic 'Hello' to *world*, I face the same questions that many have faced before me: "Am I starting over?
+As I bid a fond farewell to academia, and an enthusiastic 'Hello' to *world*, I face the same questions that many have faced before me: "Am I starting over?"
 "What will I do? will it be fascinating, challenging, and rewarding?"
 "Should I still call myself a physicist?"
 In this project, I would like to focus on the question of my status as a physicist.  **The idea, as the title suggests, is to